strategineer/personal-website/content/bin/rpg/xmooks/setting.md

 The Hearth pays all its functionaries using the funds gained through the minor transaction fee applied to each trade.

-The Hearth pays for a standing army of mercenaries to prevent theft and trade-related activities.
+The Hearth bankrolls the Mechanist Guild and they provide the Hearth with the Watchmen, mechanical golems that act as the city's internal security force.
+The Watchmen are powered by an energy grid that permeates the Hearth.
+The Watchmen may not leave the city lest they become unpowered.

 ### Hooks

 - The Hearth's auditors are looking for scrupulous individuals to infiltrate a local merchant's operation to suss out any funny business.
-- The Prospectors's Guild is always looking for new recruits to provide with the location of nearby ruins and dungeons and some basic prospecting gear on loan in exchange for a cut off the profits.
+- The Prospectors's Guild is always looking for new recruits to provide with the location of nearby ruins and dungeons and some basic prospecting gear on loan in exchange for a cut of the profits.
+- Geppetto, a Mechanist in the Mechanist Guild, believes that he can power a Watchmen golem using a powerful enough magical artifact such that it could function outside of the Hearth's walls.
+- The Watchmen are sentient (each is granted sentience by a spell tied to them, like with people) but their actions are controlled by their overseers in the Mechanist Guild.
+They tire of serving the Hearth, and wish to be free.

 ## The Kingdom of Arathea